EllisBale/stay_hollow/README.md

 ### Colour Scheme

-⚠️INSTRUCTIONS ⚠️

-Explain your colors and color scheme.
-Consider adding a link and screenshot for your color scheme using [coolors](https://coolors.co/generate).

-When you add a color to the palette, the URL is dynamically updated, making it easier for you to return back to your color palette later if needed.
-See example below:

-⚠️ --- END --- ⚠️
+The website primarily uses light colours, mainly shade of white with slightly darker accents.
+For the navigation bar, I chose `#2F6F3E`, a type of green that is associated with nature and relaxation and complements well with a holiday letting website.
+The navbar button background colours include `#ffffff` and transparent, helping maintain a clean and simple design.
+The text colours on the page are mainly black to maintain a good contrast ratio with the background and ensure readability.

-I used [coolors.co](https://coolors.co/080708-3772ff-df2935-fdca40-e6e8e6) to generate my color palette.
+I used [coolors.co](https://coolors.co/2f6f3e-f3f1f1-245a32-e8e7e7) to generate my colour palette.

-- `#000000` primary text.
-- `#3772FF` primary highlights.
+- `#0a0a0a` primary text and headings.
-- `#DF2935` secondary text.
-- `#FDCA40` secondary highlights.
+- `#f3f1f1` body background.
+- `#2F6F3E` Navbar and transparent button background.
+- `#245A32;` Book Now button.
+- `#E8E7E7;` Light gray background for some sections.

 ![screenshot](documentation/coolors.png)